 Typically, monthly long term disability benefit payments are calculated as a percentage of your prior income.
 For instance, many employer-provided policies state that you are entitled to receive between 50% and 75% of your prior income each month in long term disability benefits.

 The definition of prior income varies widely from policy to policy.
 Sometimes prior income is termed base earnings, prior earnings, pre-disability income or earnings, or simply “income.”
 No matter what term is used, the definition should provide details about what income is included in the calculation.
+After reviewing the definition of predisability income or prior income in your policy, use our long term disability benefits calculator to ascertain your long term disability benefit amount, and how your benefit will be determined.

 In some policies, prior income can include “one-time or periodic” payments such as year-end bonuses and other extra compensation.
 If the policy definition of prior income includes bonuses and you received a bonus or other form of extra compensation prior to filing your claim, the insurance company must include that in its benefit calculations.